-Those selecting LPN schools in Michigan will want to see what we have to say in our free resources first.
-We cover the programs, the accreditation, the process towards certification and much more!
-The future is really bright and we are as excited as we could ever be about it!
-See what we mean below and get started!
+Those selecting LPN programs in Michigan will want to see what we have to say in our free resources first.
+We cover the programs, the accreditation, the process towards LPN certification in MI and much more!
+The future is really bright for many Michigan healthcare careers and we are as excited as we could ever be about it!
+See what a great medical field career practical nursing is below and get started!

 How to become a LPN in Michigan

 Becoming an LPN in Michigan requires you to finish a training course authorized by the Michigan Department of Licensing and Regulatory Affairs (LARA), post a passing mark on the NCLEX-PN examination and be licensed for employment by LARA.
-All of these steps are covered in detail below.
+All of these steps are covered in detail with our article below.

 The steps required to become a Licensed Practical Nurse in Michigan

 The process for becoming an LPN in Michigan is shown below.

 Step 1 – Satisfy the standard prerequisites for practical nursing training

 Make sure you verify what the entrance requirements are at each school in Michigan you are looking at enrolling in to.
 Each accredited LPN program has differing prerequisites and it is really important that you know what they are up front.

 Step 2 – Choose the type of credential you would like to earn

 Licensed practical nursing courses in Michigan award two different types of credentials (associates degrees and certificates/diplomas) and we get in to detail about them at the link here.
 Another important thought to keep in mind while choosing your education level is whether or not you want to become a RN down the road.
 If you do want to become a registered nurse in the future you should consider getting your degree as a LPN to make your process shorter and easier in the future.